Oven-Baked Bacon Recipe

 Uncooked bacon on a white plate.

-Bacon is commonly known as salt-cured pork meat, typically found on the parts of a pig's belly or back.
+Bacon is commonly known as salt-cured pork, typically cut from the belly or back of a pig.
 However, today, bacon is also made from other meats such as beef or turkey.

 Eating bacon made from pork dates back to around 1500 BC in China.
-It is believed that the Romans and Greeks later domesticated the hog after their conquests in Asia, improving pork breeding and increasing their meat production and fame.
+It is believed that the Romans and Greeks later domesticated the hog after their conquests in Asia, improving hog breeding and increasing pork production and fame.

 Cooked bacon on a baking rack.